RandomSearch18/a-level-project/docs/readme.md

 Another challenge was getting a service worker working to cache all of the web app's resources so that it works offline.
 My solution of caching everything at runtime is not ideal due to cache invalidation challenges, potential wasted storage space, and needing to reload the page a couple of times before it works offline, but it does work and will hopefully be good enough for my stakeholders for now.

-Despite these challenges, I managed to create a working end-to-end prototype that contains features that my stakeholders have asked for, including showing the route as an overlay on the map and offline support once the route has been calculated.
+Despite these challenges and the current implementation limitations, I managed to create a working end-to-end prototype that contains features that my stakeholders have asked for, including showing the route as an overlay on the map and offline support once the route has been calculated.
+It works on mobile and is reasonably performant.

 <div>